|

 The City of Libby Fire Department, located at 119 East 6th Street, provides emergency and non-emergency fire protection services to Libby residents and businesses.
-Meeting the need for a full-time professional fire department within the city limits, the main company, initially formed in 1911, built and established itself at this location beginning in 1980.
+Meeting the need for a full-time professional fire department within the city limits, the main company, initially formed in 1911, built and established itself at this location.

 - Fire Engine 30